 This is Derbyshire County Council’s priority route – to create a continuous cycle way from Dronfield to Clay Cross.

-Dronfield to Unstone Green (PEAK resort) (not yet built)
+Dronfield to Unstone Green (PEAK resort) (work has commenced)

-This section has finally been approved by the Highway Authority and construction will hopefully be in 2020.
+Construction started in November 2020.
 It will create a shared path alongside the road from Dronfield to the entrance to PEAK Resort’s car park in Unstone Green.
 There are some width constraints especially past Unstone Junior School and over the railway line but two side roads will be closed off.

 PEAK Resort bridleway (built)

 The bridleway is finished and enables cyclists to ride traffic free from Unstone Green to the new roundabout on Broomfield Road.
 The bridleway also goes up the hill around PEAK Resort and crosses a field to Dronfield Hallowes (very steep!).

 Peak Resort to Whittington Moor Roundabout (almost complete, Nov 2020)